ccurvey/heroku-django-docker-example/README.md

 ## Dockerfile Structure

 We have a base Dockerfile that prepares an image for us.
-Then we have a series of related Dockerfiles (Dockerfile.web, Dockerfile.background1, Dockerfile.background2) that inherit from the base Dockerfile.
+Then we have a series of related Dockerfiles (Dockerfile.web, Dockerfile.larry, Dockerfile.curly) that inherit from the base Dockerfile.

 ## Building Docker Images